akash5100/atlan-backend-challenge/README.md

     - Util function to validate incoming data against the business rules.
 ```

-For this example, I choose SQLite3 because it is a relational database and serverless.
+For this project, PostgreSQL/MySQL is a good choice, But I made it in SQLite3 because it is a relational database and serverless.
 (I dont want to maintain a server for this example.
 Additionally, later we can use AWS Lambda for testing.)

 Create employee SQLite database
 ```SQL